xlab-si/xopera-examples/kubernetes/docker/README.md

 ## Description
 The main functionality of this solution is to install Docker service on a target machine and deploy a MinIO Docker container on a target machine.
 [MinIO](https://min.io/) is a high performance, Kubernetes-native object storage suite.
 Here MinIO object storage is fully set up and prepared for storing files in the created bucket.
+After the deployment you will be able to access MinIO dashboard on `localhost:9000` where you can login wit the credentials you specified in `inputs.yaml`.

 There are 2 main Ansible playbooks separated into folders.
 Usage is explained in the table below: